 If you normally live within the Sheffield boundary you must make an application for a personal license to us.

 The fee for a personal licence application is £37.
-Please contact us to pay for your application fee via a card payment.
-We no longer accept cash or cheque payment.
+Please contact us to pay for your application fee via card.
+We no longer accept cash or cheque payments.

 Further information about personal licences

 There are a number of relevant offences under the Licensing Act 2003 for Personal Licenses.
 If you have been convicted of any of these offences, you must declare them as part of the application.

 If you have been convicted of a relevant offence that is not yet spent, we need to consult South Yorkshire Police.
 This will increase the time it takes to determine your licence application.

 Once you have submitted your application form and supporting documents to us, we are able to issue your personal licence straight away (unless you have been convicted of one or more relevant offences).

 We receive a lot of personal licence applications and we process them in the order that we receive them.

 Time your licence is valid for

 Personal licences now remain in force indefinitely unless surrendered, suspended, revoked or declared forfeit by the courts.

 A personal licence is in 2 parts; a paper part and a card.